 Roth Solo 401k vs Traditional Solo 401k Plan

 The biggest difference with the two plans is how and when you get taxed.
-To make things easier, just think of it as pre-tax (traditional) vs after-tax (Roth).
+To make things easier, just think of it as pre-tax (traditional) vs post-tax (Roth).

-- With the traditional plan, you don’t pay taxes now, but you pay taxes in retirement.
+- With the traditional solo 401k, you don’t pay taxes now, but you pay taxes when you make withdrawals in retirement.

-- With a Roth plan, you pay taxes now, but you don’t pay any taxes in retirement.
+- With a Roth plan, you pay taxes now, but you don’t pay any taxes when you withdraw in retirement.

 In a traditional solo 401k plan, you contribute money to your account with PRE-TAX dollars.
 You get a tax-deduction for the year by reducing your taxable income.
 However, you’re going to have to pay taxes when you withdraw the money in retirement.